diodesign/diosix/docs/style-guide.md

 *   **Guest Physical Address (GPA)**: A physical memory address from the guest VM's perspective.

+For more information on HPA and GPA, see [Diosix architecture](architecture.md).

 ### Structure and formatting

 Use bulleted lists only for non-sequential items and numbered lists strictly